ugoviti/izpbx/README.md

 - Fast initial bootstrap to deploy a full features PBX system (60 secs install time from zero to a running turnkey PBX system)
 - Built-in PBX Engine based on Asterisk® project (compiled from scratch)
 - Built-in WEB Management GUI based on FreePBX® project (with default predownloaded modules for quicker initial deploy)
-- No vendor lock-in, you can migrare to izPBX and away simply importing/exporting FreePBX Backups
+- No vendor lock-in, you can migrare to and away izPBX simply importing/exporting FreePBX Backups
 - Based on Linux CentOS 8 64bit OS
 - Small container image footprint
-- Automatic Remote XML PhoneBook support for compatible VoIP Phones (Yealink)
+- Automatic Remote XML PhoneBook support for compatible VoIP Phones
 - Persistent storage mode for configuration and not volatile data
 - Fail2ban as security monitor to block SIP and HTTP brute force attacks
 - FOP2 Operator Panel